jeffwright13/pytest-fold/README.rst

 Issues
 ------

-If you encounter any problems, please `file an issue`_ along with a detailed description.
+If you encounter any problems, have feedback or requests, or anything else, please `file an issue`, along with a detailed description.